 Dower rights have been around for nearly 100 years.
 Today, Dower rights protect the spouse of a registered owner of real property.
 In simple wording, when the spouse is not registered on the title as owner of the house, this spouse must give consent to sell it.

 When you have lived in a property but only your spouse is on title, Dower rights apply.
 For example, your spouse bought the property some years ago.
 A few years later you meet, you get married and you move into the house.
 Dower rights apply when both lived in the property since their marriage.
 If the spouse never lived in the property, Dower does not apply.
-Dower rights only apply when you are married, not when you live in a common-law relationship or if you are divorced.
+Dower rights only apply when you are married, not when you live in a common-law relationship, and neither if you are divorced.

 Dower rights only apply when you are married, not when you live in a common-law relationship